stdlib-js/stdlib/docs/repl_text.md

 * Do __not__ manually add entries to the `See Also` section.
 Entries are injected via a separate build process which manages the REPL namespace.

-* To reference other REPL functionality, use an alias placeholder which includes the package name.
+* To reference other REPL functionality, use an alias placeholder which references the package name.

   ``` text
   {{alias}}( x )